 In this paper, we proposed a novel learning framework of considering the collective market behavior is an aggregation of several subgroup of agents' behaviors based on the mixed-games model.
-By using GAs to explore all the possibilities of decomposition of the system, the new model is capable in predicting time-series data and make decisions to maximize its profits.
-We tested the EMGL model on a few real-world stock data and the USD-RMB exchange rate.
-For most of the cases, the EMGL model performs statistically better than the MGDM model and both models perform significantly better than a random guess.
-The future work will focus on obtaining the real returns on more stocks in market.
-We are also interested in analyzing the correlations between different memory length configurations of the EMGL model.
+By using GAs to explore all the possibilities of decomposition of the system, the new model is capable in predicting time-series

-Acknowledgment
+Acknowledgment.
 This work is partially funded by the NCET Program of MOE, China, the SRF for ROCS and the China Scholar Council.